-3.2 Multi processor scheduling
+3.2 Multi processor scheduling $(b_i = b_u)$

 The interval mapping problem on fully homogeneous platforms without setup times can be solved in polynomial time using dynamic programming [12, 13].
-However, the problem becomes NP-complete as soon as the platform is heterogeneous [3].
-We propose a dynamic programming algorithm for homogeneous platforms that takes into account the setup times in the calculation of a processor's period.
+We propose the use of this dynamic programming algorithm for homogeneous platforms, taking into account the setup times in the calculation of a processor's period.
 To be precise, the calculation of the period is the one obtained by the GREEDY-B algorithm.